 - Oops!Something went wrong.Please try again later.

 HAMILTON, Bermuda, Feb.
-26, 2020 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (KNSA) (“Kiniksa”), a biopharmaceutical company focused on discovering, acquiring, developing and commercializing therapeutic medicines for patients with significant unmet medical need, today reported fourth quarter and full-year 2019 financial results and highlighted recent pipeline activity.
+23, 2021 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (“Kiniksa”), a biopharmaceutical company with a pipeline of assets designed to modulate immunological pathways across a spectrum of diseases, today reported fourth quarter and full-year 2020 financial results and corporate and pipeline activity.

 Rilonacept (IL-1α and IL-1β cytokine trap)

-Kiniksa continues to prepare for the commercialization of rilonacept in recurrent pericarditis by generating evidence on unmet need and disease burden, building disease awareness with payers, physicians and advocacy groups, and establishing core capabilities such as distribution, patient services and data management.
+Kiniksa is building commercial competencies in-house, including sales operations, value and access, and sales and marketing teams.
+In addition, the company is generating evidence on unmet need and disease burden, building disease awareness with payers, physicians, and advocacy groups, and establishing core capabilities such as distribution, patient services and data management.

 Mavrilimumab (monoclonal antibody inhibitor targeting GM-CSFRα)